Spacial/csstuff/README.md

 - [New Proof Settles How to Approximate Numbers Like Pi](https://www.quantamagazine.org/new-proof-settles-how-to-approximate-numbers-like-pi-20190814/)
 - [Mesh Spreadsheet](http://mesh-spreadsheet.com/): A free, [portable spreadsheet program](https://github.com/chrispsn/mesh).
 - [Metamath Zero: The Cartesian Theorem Prover](https://arxiv.org/abs/1910.10703)
+- [Free and Open-Source Textbooks](https://danaernst.com/resources/free-and-open-source-textbooks/): Here is a partial list of free and/or open-source textbooks.

 ### Theorems